 Jonas's Father puts away his bicycle, and we're now pretty sure that there are no cars in this community.
 Just bikes.

-Jonas ponders that light eyes make a person look as though he has "depth."
+Jonas thinks that light eyes make a person look as though he has "depth."

 Lily thinks Gabe is just so adorable she could eat him up; she says she wishes she could be a Birthmother.

 From her Mother's reaction, it's pretty clear that being a Birthmother is right on par with eating out of garbage cans.
 The rules say that someone can be a Birthmother for the duration of three pregnancies, but the rest of their life is hard labor.
 They're really just human incubators.